Levels of Learning

 The Levels of Learning is the core framework behind the Cognitive Development component of an SJI education.
 It describes the Josephian student as moving from foundational subject-based knowledge, to extending learning by adopting an inquiry-mindset motivated by interest and passion, and eventually making use of this knowledge in service to the community in authentic settings.

 While the Levels of Learning are designed with the IBDP in mind, all SJI students at the Lower Secondary years will have a chance to participate in all 3 Levels of Learning.

-A broad-based curriculum comprising languages, humanities, sciences, mathematics and arts which provides a strong foundation for exploring interests and talent, and for further studies in the IBDP for the IP boys, and flexibility for IBDP or ‘A’ Level for the ‘O’ Level Programme boys.
-At the upper secondary level, most students offer an 8-subject combination.
+SJI offers a broad-based curriculum, comprising languages, humanities, sciences and mathematics, which provides a strong foundation for exploring interests and talents, and for further studies in the IBDP for the boys on the IP track, and flexibility for IBDP or ‘A’ Level for the boys in the ‘O’ Level Programme.
+At upper secondary level, most students offer an 8 subject combination.

 - Academic Discovery Modules (ADM)

 To inquire about the world or the self through a process guided by teachers.
 This process will get students to adopt lenses of the discipline in order to answer essential questions.
 As an example, this will give them opportunities to think and act like a scientist or historian.

 To inquire about a topic of great interest through an independent research.
 Students get to pose any inquiry questions (E.g. What kind of lives do celebrities lead?
 Why do frogs croak after rain?) which may arise in their daily lives, and go through an independent research process to answer these questions.
 They will then do an oral presentation in order to communicate their learning.